fast-af/fast-checkout-woocommerce/README.md

 Content coming soon.
 Please check back shortly.

 ## Customizations
-If you really want to perfect your site's asthetic and alter the appearnce, writing custom CSS is the best way to do that.
+If you really want to perfect your site's asthetic and alter the appearance, writing custom CSS is the best way to do that.
 If you've never written CSS before, there are a few resources below that can help you out.

 * [W3Schools Intro to CSS](https://www.w3schools.com/css/default.asp*)
 * [View & Practice CSS in Chrome Dev Tools](https://developer.chrome.com/docs/devtools/css/)